Alex2262/AltairChessEngine/pipeline/python/data/README.md

 This is deliberate.

-The dataset does not emit:
+The loader does not emit:
 - white dense 768-vectors
 - black dense 768-vectors
 - precomputed king buckets